lwilletts/fwm/README.md

 ###### fwmrc

-Sets various environment variables and can be sourced by your shell for usage of it's custom xprop wrapper functions for retrieving window names, classes and process ids.
+Sets various environment variables and can be sourced by your shell for usage of custom xprop wrapper functions for retrieving window names, classes and process ids.

 ###### move

 Move and position windows on your multihead setup.
-Follows mouse pointer for monitor information.
+Follows mouse pointer for monitor information if no monitor given.

 ###### under